Justin-Sniesak/Kubernetes-GCP-Terraform-Enterprise-Operations/README.md

   ![ns1-4](Namespaces/ns1-4.jpg)

 ## Networking
-**Summary:** Covers applying network policies, identifying manifest errors, and validating connectivity to pods, showing hands-on troubleshooting skills for Kubernetes networking.
+**Summary:** Applying network policies, identifying manifest errors, and validating connectivity to pods.

 - 2025-08-24: TROUBLESHOOTING: Create a network policy manifest, apply it to the node, identify and correct JSON errors in the manifest, apply changes, and validate the policy is correctly applied to the pod.
   ![Net1-1](Networking/Net1-1.jpg)

+## OnPremIaC
+**Summary:** Hypervisor and VMs management and troubleshooting.
+RBAC administration and enforcement via API authentication, administration and troubleshooting.

 ## Pods
 **Summary:** Creation, management, troubleshooting, and validation of pods.
 Includes manifest writing, exec into containers, volume mounts, and pod lifecycle events.